Law of Social Network Profiles and Tracking

 Law, Divorce & Online Records Investigations

-Privacy advocates such as NYU professor Clay Shirky argue people should be entitled to a degree of privacy for their postings in social networking sites like MySpace and FaceBook.
+Privacy advocates such as NYU professor Clay Shirky argue people should be entitled to a degree of privacy for their postings in social networking sites like Facebook and Flickr.
 They argue employers (for example) should not as a matter of public policy be trolling these sites to spy on employees or prospective employees.
 See this video.

 Post Banners and Terms of Service

 Here's an idea: People could post legal terms of service on social networking pages declaring that employers and prospective employers are forbidden from looking at or copying from the pages or tracking people from there.
 Such terms would be like No Trespassing signs on land, or end user license agreements (EULA) on software.
 Some case law supports the notion that terms posted on a web site can restrict the right of visitors to gather information from the site.
 (See also Mark Rasch's discussion of web terms-of-services cases and my legal analysis of privacy contracts with robots.)

 Arguably, if an employer grabs information off of a site in violation of posted terms, and that leads to termination of an employee, then the employee could sue the employer for violating the terms of the web site.

 Note that the idea of posting privacy terms of service on a web page is similar to the accepted practice of placing a confidentiality notice at the footer of an e-mail.